renoise/tools/Tools/com.renoise.xStream.xrnx/docs/live_coding.md

 In xStream, it's easy to experiment with code, as it is compiled when entered.
 This means that you'll get isntant feedback on potential errors.
 In addition, the code is also running in a 'sandbox', a protected environment which should prevent it from executing potentially harmful instructions such as accessing the file system.

-So, let's dive straight into the exciting stuff!
-You're encouraged to copy/paste some of this code into xStream, to experience it first-hand.

 ### Creating a model from scratch